clojure-vim/acid.nvim/README.md

 Plug 'clojure-vim/acid.nvim', { 'do': ':UpdateRemotePlugins' }
 ```

-Acid is a remote plugin.
-This means it communicates with neovim using the rpc interface.

-Most of acids functionality are available through the lua interface.
+Most of acid functionality is available through the lua interface.
 As lua doesn't provide the required asynchronous capabilities for handling
 nREPL connectivity, a python layer exists to provide them.

 Nonetheless, one should never require to interact with python directly.

-## Functionality

-Acid provides multiple